MPL 17x17x3 / N38 - neodymium magnet

 - They are highly resistant to demagnetization by external magnetic sources,

-- Significant importance in advanced technologically fields – find application in HDD drives, electric motors, medical devices and very highly developed apparatuses.
+- Key role in advanced technologically fields – find application in HDD drives, electric drive mechanisms, medical apparatus and other highly developed apparatuses.

 Disadvantages of neodymium magnets: